-On November 7, 2015, a devastating fire broke out in the 77-year-old Giles & Kendall CedarSafe plant, located in Madison County, AL. As the only producer of rare, top quality cedar oil used in top of the line perfumes, the factory had only 45 days to get back to production.
-If production couldn’t resume, business interruption would between $150k and $175k each week, meaning the company would fold, putting several people in the community out of work.
+On November 7, 2015, a devastating fire broke out in the 77-year-old Giles & Kendall CedarSafe plant, located in Madison County, AL. As the only producer of rare, top quality cedar oil used in top-line perfumes, the factory had only 45 days to get back to production.
+Otherwise, with business interruption costing between $150k and $175k each week, the company would have to fold, putting several people in the community out of work.

-Out of all of the fire restoration companies called, Apex Restoration DKI showed up on scene and worked with the CEO of Giles & Kendall for several days before their insurance company adjusted the claim.
-In addition to having to wait for the claim process, the factory had a fatal incident.
-This brought OSHA, ATF, the State Fire Marshal and other investigators to inspect.
-This investigation delayed the work process even further, and Apex was had doubts about being hired for the extensive fire damage repair job.
+DKI showed up on scene and worked with the CEO of Giles & Kendall for several days before their insurance company contacted Crawford to adjust the claim.
+While waiting for the claims process, the factory had a fatal incident, which brought OSHA, ATF, the State Fire Marshal and other investigators to inspect.
+This investigation delayed the work even further, and DKI was having doubts of being hired for the job.

-By November 17, when the CEO signed the Work Authorization to hire Apex, Apex already had a head start on the project.
-Yet, given a short deadline, which the adjusters and consultants deemed impossible, Apex ran into several obstacles aside from the fire and smoke damage restoration.
+Yet, the team continued to press on and do their background research on Giles & Kendall’s facility and equipment.
+So, by November 17, when the CEO signed the Work Authorization to hire them, DKI already had a head start on the project.
+Yet, given a short deadline, which the adjusters and consultants deemed impossible, the team ran into several obstacles:

-Unfortunately, when the conveyor company arrived with the conveyors, most of them didn’t fit.
-The building was 125 feet by 275 feet long, and most of the equipment had been custom built.
-So the engineers had to redesign the 120 foot conveyors and weld them to properly fit.
+- When the conveyor company arrived with the conveyors, most of them didn’t fit, because the equipment had originally been custom built for the 125 by 275-foot-long building.
+The engineers had to redesign the 120-foot conveyors and weld them to properly fit.

 - Once the holidays began rolling around, no one wanted to work, skeptical of the project being completed by the beginning of the new year.